aridoza/foundational-java/oop-java/abstract-classes-interfaces-lesson/README.md

 auto.startEngine();
 ```

-Note that we didn't specify a visibility for the interface methods.
-That's because all interface methods are always public, and we should also mention they're always non-static.
+Note that we didn't specify any visibility for the interface methods.
+That's because all interface methods are always public and non-static.

 -----